keylime/enhancements/91-ignore-path-for-ima.md

 nitty-gritty.
 -->

-A value `ignore-path` is introduced to the `keylime.conf` file.
-When this value is set to `True`, the location of a file is ignored when performing IMA measurements on the verifier.
+A value `optional-paths` is introduced to the `keylime.conf` file.
+When this value is set to `True`, if a file is without a leading POSIX path separator then the file is still measured.
+If the file has a leading POSIX path separator then the file is measured still, as per the current behaviour.

 ### User Stories (optional)